 No one likes to be told to teach a class without being given the tools to do a good job…especially when the topic is puberty education!
-That explains why so many teachers search for puberty lesson activities they can use.
+That explains why so many teachers search for puberty activities they can use in lessons.
 So, what can educators do to acquire the best tools to teach puberty education?
 Read on to learn what teachers need in a well-equipped toolkit for puberty education.

 Activities versus Curriculum

 A curriculum is a set of sequentially ordered units and lessons that are taught in order to equip students with the knowledge and skills needed to meet the learning standards and student learning objectives for the course or program.
 It includes the lessons, assignments, assessments and materials that are used.

 Activities are student work that involved their direct experience, rather than passive listening or reading.
 Activities can include using technology to create a product, having group discussions, completing a project, educational games, and many other strategies.

 However, a series of activities is not the same as a curriculum.
 Guiding students through one activity after the next may or may not result in students meeting the learning standards.
 It all depends on whether or not the activities are part of a well-designed curriculum.
 Yes, students learn best when they are actively engaged in their learning, but only if the activities lead to mastery of a standard.